Why Global Citizens Should Care

 In fact, out of the 54 African states, only 22 of them have legalized homosexuality.
 In some countries it is punishable by imprisonment, while it is punishable by death in four — Mauritania, Nigeria (in states where sharia law is applied), Somalia, and South Sudan.

-For the majority of African nations, anti-LGBTQ+ laws date back to the colonial era, but the impact today is that LGBTQ+ communities face stigma, discrimination, and widespread threats and violence as a result of their sexual orientation and gender identities.
+For the majority of African nations, anti-LGBTQIA+ laws date back to the colonial era.
+However, LGBTQIA+ communities continue to face stigma, discrimination, and widespread threats and violence as a result of their sexual orientation and gender identities to this day.

 In 2006, South Africa became the first and remains the only African country to legalize same-sex marriage, with a constitution that also protects against discrimination based on sexual orientation.
 A bill was also introduced in 2018, to criminalize hate crimes and hate speech, and in 2020 South Africa’s President Cyril Ramaphosa passed into law the Civil Union Amendment Act, which prohibits marriage officers from refusing to conduct same-sex marriages.

-While these developments are a great step forward on paper, in reality the country does still have a long way to go, with hate crimes against the LGBTQ+ community still prevalent.
+While these developments are a great step forward on paper, in reality the country does still have a long way to go, with hate crimes against the LGBTQIA+ community still prevalent.

-The legalizing of same-sex relationships is vital for equality, and improves the psychological, physical, and social well-being of LGBTQ+ communities.
-Countries that are LGBTQ+ friendly also tend to see a boost in tourism, with LGBT travellers reportedly accounting for around 5-10% of global tourists.
+The legalizing of same-sex relationships is vital for equality, and improves the psychological, physical, and social well-being of LGBTQIA+ communities.
+Countries that are LGBTQIA+ friendly also tend to see a boost in tourism, with LGBTQIA+ travellers reportedly accounting for around 5-10% of global tourists.

-It's important to remember that legalizing same-sex relationships is only the first step, and that even once same-sex relationships are legalized, LGBTQ+ communities can still face oppression, discrimination, and violence.
+It's important to remember that legalizing same-sex relationships is only the first step, and that even once same-sex relationships are legalized, LGBTQIA+ communities can still face oppression, discrimination, and violence.

 1. Angola

-Angola is the latest African country to decriminalize same-sex relationships, after passing a new law that came into effect in February 2021.
+Angola decriminalized same-sex relationships, after passing a new law that came into effect in February 2021.
 The new law overturned a ban on same-sex relationships that dates back to when the country was a Portuguese colony; and states that discrimination based on sexual orientation can be punishable by imprisonment of up to two years.

 2. Botswana